khalid-zein/phase-3-code-challenge-product-review/README.md

 ## Introduction

-For this assignment, you will be working with a Magazine domain.
+For this assignment, we'll be working with an e-commerce domain.
+We'll be focusing on the product reviews.

-We have three models: Author, Article, and Magazine.
+We have three models: User, Review, and Product.

-For our purposes, an Author has many Articles, a Magazine has many Articles, and Articles belong to both Author and Magazine.
+For our purposes, a Product has many Users, a User has many Products’ s, and a Review belongs to a User and to a Product.

-Author - Magazine is a many to many relationship.
+Product - User is a many-to-many relationship.

-Note: You should draw your domain on paper or on a whiteboard before you start coding.
-Remember to identify a single source of truth for your data.
+Note: You should design your domain/Entity Relationship Diagram(ERD) using any Unified Modelling Language such as starUML Links to an external site.before you start coding.
+You are required to include it in your README.